Updated: Sep 29

-There are so many ways to have your photo taken and these days it's easier than ever with amazing phone cameras and dozens of photographers in every town with their own approach to how they will take your picture.
-There's no "better" option, the fact there are so many options mean there's something for everyone but it can be confusing.
-There will be people who know they prefer the posed, perfect looking portraits that can be achieved in a studio setting, others will crave something different or just dread the though of all the lights, trying to keep everyone happy and smiling and sitting still.
+There's no "better" option, the fact there are so many options these days mean there's something for everyone but it can be confusing.
+There will be people who know they prefer the posed, perfect looking portraits that can be achieved in a studio setting, others will crave something different or just dread the thought of all the lights, trying to keep everyone happy and smiling and sitting still.

-The alternative is the beauty of real life with perhaps a little bit of sparkle thrown in to look your absolute best - the lifestyle approach - or there is the more realistic way to truly tell your story in your photos but with a professional touch - the documentary approach.
+The alternative is the beauty of real life with a little bit of styling thrown in to look your absolute best - the lifestyle approach - or there is the entirely unscripted way to truly tell your story in your photos but with a professional touch - the documentary approach.

 The FPJA (Family Photojournalist Association) states: "get the most authentic, the most beautiful and the most original images of your family, friends and fun."